Faazil/100-days-of-devops/challenges/week-14/day-97.md

     }
     ```

-    > Make sure you have changed the value here according to your task description
+    > Ensure you have changed the value here according to your task description

 3. Run the terraform commands: